bbuysschaert/fastapi-tutorial/README.md

 Note: this is assuming that your application is running on the local server [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

+The JSON Schemas of your [body] models will be part of your OpenAPI generated schema, and will be shown in the interactive API docs.
+[Reference](https://fastapi.tiangolo.com/tutorial/body/#automatic-docs)

 ## Running of your FastAPI application
 `>>> uvicorn main:app --reload`
 where `main.py` is the main application that you want to run.